ummon-server/prometheus-ummon-exporter/readme.md

 ## Usage

-Using this exporter throught with Composer or Docker, you will need the hostname of your sentry installation and an auth token, which you can create via `https://<YOUR-SENTRY-HOST>/api/` if you're working with the **Sentry self hosted**.
+Using this exporter with Composer or Docker, you will need the hostname of your sentry installation and an auth token, which you can create via `https://<YOUR-SENTRY-HOST>/api/` if you're working with the **Sentry self hosted**.
 If you're working with **Sentry cloud**, you will need to create the token via [`https://sentry.io/settings/account/api/auth-tokens/`](https://sentry.io/settings/account/api/auth-tokens/).

 ### with Composer